tyler-cromwell/Mantle/README.md

 - `lib` - Platform independent library functions.

 ## Branches
 - `master` - Mainline branch.
 Documentation, and feature/subsystem merges are committed to this branch.
-- `devel` - Branch for feature development and testing before final merge into `master`.
-- `<branch>` - All other branches are meant for development of specific features/subsystems (i.e. `paging`).
+- `<branch>` - Branches meant for development of specific features/subsystems (i.e. `paging`).

 ## Coding Convention
 - All uppercase for Macros and Constants with underscores for spaces (i.e. `FG_WHITE`).